-It is possible to participate in courses and one seminar belonging to the master's programme before completing the BSc.
+Students enrolled in the Bachelor programme of Mathematics at the University of Fribourg can participate in courses and one seminar belonging to the Master programme before completing the BSc.
 However, assessment and validation of these courses can take place only after the BSc certificate has been obtained.
 A seminar for the master's programme can't be taken before successful completion of the seminars for the bachelor.

-3.2 Course units of the MSc programme
+3.2 Course Units of the MSc Programme

-The MSc programme comprises seven lecture courses3, two seminars, a master's thesis and its presentation in a lecture.
+The MSc programme comprises seven lecture courses, two seminars, a master's thesis and its presentation in a lecture.
 The following table lists a possible schedule for each semester.

-1 st semester
+1st semester

 Code Course unit tot. h.
 ECTS

 Mathematics )

-MA.4xxx 4 lecture courses 4 x 56 24
+SMA.04xxx 4 lecture courses 4 x 56 24

-MA.48xx Seminar 28 3
+SMA.048xx Seminar 28 3

 27

-) see sec tion 3.3
+\) see section 3.3

-2 nd semester
+$2^{nd}$ semester

 Code Course unit tot. h.
 ECTS

 Mathematics )

-MA.4xxx 3 lecture courses 3 x 56 18
+SMA.04xxx 3 lecture courses 3 x 56 18

-MA.48xx Seminar 28 3
+SMA.048xx Seminar 28 3

 and with

-MA.4814 Essay 3
+SMA.04814 Essay 3

-MA.4813 Preparation for master's thesis 6
+SMA.04813 Preparation for master's thesis 6

 30

-) see sec tion 3.3
+\) see section 3.3

-3 rd semester
+3rd semester

 Code Course unit tot. h.
 ECTS

-MA.5801 Master's thesis 30
+SMA.05801 Master's thesis 30

-MA.5802 Presentation of master's thesis 3
+SMA.05802 Presentation of master's thesis 3

 33

-3 A lecture consists of a 4-hours a week semester class, a two-hours a week yearly class or two 2-hours a week semester classes.

-It is possible to choose some course units that are not part of the university's normal course programme, notably courses given in the 3^e Cycle Romand de Mathématiques, the 3^e Cycle Romand de Statistique et Probabilités appliquées as well as lecture courses offered at the Universities of Bern and Neuchâtel as part of the BeNeFri convention or the collaboration with the University of Bern.
+It is possible to choose some course units that are not part of the university's normal course programme, notably courses given in the 3e Cycle Romand de Statistique et Probabilités appliquées, the Swiss Doctoral Program in Mathematics, as well as lecture courses offered at the Universities of Bern and Neuchâtel as part of the BeNeFri convention or the collaboration with the University of Bern.
 This requires the prior consent of the student advisor.